HOME WISE Uranium Project > Mining & Milling > Issues >

 The Canadian Nuclear Safety Commission (CNSC) held a two-day public hearing on an application by Cameco Corporation of Saskatoon, Saskatchewan for a licence to operate the Rabbit Lake Mining Facility.

-> Download CNSC REVISED NOTICE OF PUBLIC HEARING August 9, 2001 external link (PDF)
+> Download CNSC REVISED NOTICE OF PUBLIC HEARING August 9, 2001 (PDF)

 The license renewal was approved on Oct.
 30, 2001.